How to Grow Courgettes UK (Beginner to Harvest Guide)

 Introduction

-In this guide, I’ll show you how to grow courgettes in UK conditions based on what actually works on real plots—not just the tidy version you see in generic guides.
-We’ll cover when to plant them, how to keep them going, what tends to go wrong, and what actually fixes it.
+In this guide, I’ll show you how to grow courgettes in real UK conditions — when to sow them, where to plant them, how to keep them cropping, and what to do when the usual problems show up.

-Quick Answer: How to Grow Courgettes in the UK
+How to Grow Courgettes in the UK: The Basics That Matter

 Step-by-Step Basics